yunap/traceit-react-hook/README.md

 # traceit-react-hook

-A lightweight npm package that provides a simple and efficient way to trace the execution of React hooks in your application.
+A lightweight npm package that provides a custom hook for React implementing dynamic tracing of an element.

 ## Installation